-The Dachshund used to be a renowned rabbit and badger hunter in Germany, however, has become an incredibly popular companion in its homeland over the last few decades.
+The Dachshund used to be a renowned rabbit and badger hunter in Germany, however, it has become an incredibly popular companion in its homeland over the last few decades.

-Both these dogs are cunning, intelligent and elegant, making for a great hybrid in the modern day era of dog ownership.
+Both these dogs are cunning, intelligent and elegant, making for a great hybrid in the modern-day era of dog ownership.

 I have crafted this guide for you as an almanac.
 Think of it as your handbook on your aspiring journey to becoming a dog owner.

 The Doxiepoo is an incredibly interesting dog, and this guide will detail you on all the necessary information and needs of this particular canine to prepare you for purchasing one.

 The guide will detail size, cost, diet, exercise and more, to make sure you know exactly what you’re getting with the Doxiepoo.